secnot/django-param-field/README.md

-The absolute limits for the fields are configurable through **settings.py** these are hard limits, so if for example **PARAM_INT_MAX** is 5000 creating a new Integer field where max or default properties value is bigger will fail.
+The absolute limits for the fields are configurable through **settings.py** these are hard limits, so if for example **PARAM_INT_MAX** is 5000 creating a new Integer field where max or default properties values are bigger will fail.

 ``` python
     # This are the default absolute limits for each field / field property